theodi/toolbox/README.md

 ##### Rails Development Tools

 Ruby on Rails additionally requires you install and run Redis (Postgres) and MySQL servers.
 If you already have these on your development machine you can skip their respective install steps in this [following guide](https://gorails.com/setup/osx/10.12-sierra)

+## Contributing to the ODI Toolbox Website

+The ODI Toolbox website is powered by Jekyll

+### Development: Running the full application locally

+`bundle install`
+`jekyll serve`

+Navigate to the `localhost:$PORT` which Jeykll generates.

+### Tests

+This repository doesn't have any TDD infrastructure